betterify/bigspring/exampleSite/content/blog/2021-01-28-new-post-from-netlify-cms.md

 # post draft
 draft: false
 ---

-This is a new post from Netlify CMS.
+<p><span class="firstcharacter">T</span>his is a new post from Netlify CMS.
+Netlify is an intuitive Git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps.
+Netlify is a San Francisco-based cloud computing company that offers hosting and serverless backend services for web applications and static websites.
+The company provides hosting for websites whose source files are stored in the version control system Git and then generated into static web content files[b 1] served via a Content Delivery Network.</p>

 {{< gslides src="https://docs.google.com/presentation/d/e/2PACX-1vQmrymNWFltfprLl9IX-irRcmvjsL1ahOKAt8YTzuWTdcWyIH2EX6wyUmmJ4ftG3dICaTZ9DCpqXiht/embed?start=false&amp;loop=false&amp;delayms=3000" >}}